Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

       * - fr-FR
         - French (France)

-    `recording_auth_config_id` The ID from the Auth Configuration object.
-This parameter can be processed only if you have setup an Auth Configuration object.
-Passing this parameter enables you to use the supported secure recording access options.
+    `recording_auth_config_id` The ID from the Auth Configuration setup step.
+Please see the **Supported Recording Access Options** section for more details.

 -----